 The Department of Pathology at UC San Diego, including the Division of Anatomic Pathology, has long promoted excellence in diagnostic services, teaching, and research.

 Anatomic Pathology services at the UC San Diego encompass surgical pathology, cytopathology, and autopsy pathology.
-All diagnostic pathology material (including approximately 17,000 surgicals & 25,000 cytologies per year) received from our two major teaching hospitals (Hillcrest Hospital and Thornton Hospital) is triaged to five specialty oriented benches organized by organ system.
-These centers of excellence include 1) breast pathology, 2) obstetrics and gynecologic pathology, 3) liver and gastrointestinal pathology, 4) renal pathology, and 5) general surgical pathology.
+All diagnostic pathology material (including approximately 31,000 surgical & 16,000 cytology's per year) received from our two major teaching hospitals (Hillcrest Hospital and Jacobs Medical Center) is triaged to seven specialty oriented benches organized by organ system.
+These centers of excellence include 1) breast pathology, 2) gynecologic pathology, 3) gastrointestinal/hepatobiliary pathology, 4) genitourinary and medical renal pathology, 5) head, neck and cardiothoracic pathology, 6) orthopedic and soft tissue pathology, and 7) general surgical pathology.
 Material in these subspecialties is signed out by diagnostic pathologists who have particular subspecialty interest and training in that organ system.
 This approach provides patients with the best care and physicians with ideal collaborative relationships for bench-to-bedside investigation.
+Our perinatal and obstetric pathology program encompasses everything from perinatal diagnostic pathology to perinatal autopsy, and includes a well-recognized placental and obstetric pathology service.
 The general surgical pathology material is shared by all of the diagnostic pathology faculty, as is operating room coverage and 24/7 night call.

 Ann Tipps, M.D.

 Charmi Patel, M.D.